 - provinces and Yukon

-This engagement will be inclusive and will include:
+This engagement will be inclusive and includes:

 - regional meetings in provinces and the Yukon

-- an online survey for anyone to complete
+- an online survey for anyone to complete (closed in April 2017)

 - tri-partite technical tables

 - funding to Indigenous regional organizations to meet with communities and get their advice on what needs to change